 Events at New Relic

 At New Relic, we report events to data objects also called events.
-Our events have multiple attributes (key-value pairs) attached.
+These events have multiple attributes (key-value pairs) attached.
 Event data is used in some UI charts and tables, and you can also query it.
 How long event data remains available is determined by data retention rules.

-For example: New Relic APM reports an event type
+One example of an event: APM reports an event type named

 Transaction, which represents a logical unit of work in an application.
-To see the attributes attached to this event, you’d use a NRQL query like:
+To see the attributes attached to this event, you could use a NRQL query like:

 Select * from Transaction

-Some high-throughput systems can generate a large number of events, and this may reach event-collection limits.
-For more on this, see Event limits and sampling.
+- Some systems generate a large number of events that exceeds collection limits and results in incomplete query results.
+For more on this, see Event sampling.

 First, we’ll explain the definition of logs from a monitoring industry perspective, and then we’ll explain some specifics about how New Relic handles log reporting.